altmirai/piggycli/README.md

 ## Features

-- Setup up your AWS CloudHSM infrastructure.
+- Setup your AWS infrastructure for CloudHSM.
 - Query the status, wake, and put your AWS CloudHSM service to sleep.
 - Create a bitcoin address, view all addresses, and show all the details of a specific address.
-- Send Bitcoin.
+- Send bitcoin.

 ___
 ## Disclaimers